 Simply count the number of lines.
 In the picture above, the dial reading is 0.027″.

 Step 5: Add the scale and dial reading

-Now you have your scale reading and your dial reading.
-All that is left is to add the two together.
+Now you have your scale reading and your dial reading, add the two together.

 Let’s try another example.